September 27, 2021

 THE ATOMIC KID (1954)

 During Rooney's recovery, his real-life mid-point wife of eight, Elaine (Davis) Devry plays his attending nurse.
 He becomes a national phenomenon for the atom bomb survival.
 Mannequins should be so lucky.
-Absurdly, because radioactivity powers, he can obliterate an entire room with one sneeze.
+Absurdly, because of radioactivity exposure, he can obliterate an entire room with one sneeze.
 Funny.
 While in Las Vegas, he simply walks by the slot machines and the coins pour out.
 His partner, in classic bug-eyed Strauss form, sets his sights on money-making deals and unwittingly teams up with a Communist spy.
 The kid's newfound fame could make him a fortune with a book and corporate endorsements.
 Naive Rooney is tracked by the FBI and unconsciously helps them crack the spy ring by accidentally falling from an upper-story window onto a spy.
-Oh, and Rooney periodically glows in the dark when his romantic impulses get out of control.
+Oh, and Rooney periodically glows in the dark when his romantic impulses increase.

 Devry develops a thing for the little guy and they get hitched.
 Tired of all the attention, the newlyweds take back roads across the Nevada desert and stop at an isolated house along the way for help and maybe a cold drink.
 But the mannequins inside are of no help.
 Panicked, they speed away from another atomic test site.

 Note: This eighty-six-minute film was distributed by Republic Pictures and produced by Mickey Rooney Productions from a Blake Edwards story.
 The music score by Van Alexander puts the odd in periodic as it flits from a symphonic string quartet during a lighthearted moment to a driving march theme during Rooney's physical tests.
-The film includes many familiar faces in comedy films or television.
-There is Joey Forman, Peter Leeds, Hal March, Paul Dubov, and Stanley Adams.
+The film includes many familiar faces in comedy films or television: Joey Forman, Peter Leeds, Hal March, Paul Dubov, and Stanley Adams.
 Not missing out on a single casting call is Whit Bissell.

 No comments: